picture-book-critique-service

 Please message me first to check on availability.

 The word count of your story is based on the first round you send (the word count for the free consultation doesn’t affect anything).
 If you have story that’s longer, we can discuss a rate.
 Usually the rate is just in proportion to the additional words.
-If it’s just a little over 1,000 the rate would not change but if it’s substantially longer it would.
-If it happens to get longer or shorter as we work on it, that won’t change the rate.
+If it’s just a little over 1,000 the rate would not change, but if it’s substantially longer it would.
+If it happens to get a little bit longer or shorter as we work on it, that won’t change the rate.
+If it goes from being 1000 words or less to over 1200, I might want to negotiate additional charges.

 Picture book editing